Safely Working with Gas Discharge Lamps and

 Neon lamps can be used for voltage limiters and oscillator elements and just

 about anywhere else that a non-linear element is needed.
-The tremolo circuit
+The tremolo circuit in

-Less well-known is the fact that you can make a pretty reasonable computer
+Less well-known is the fact that you can make a pretty reasonable computer logic

 Another cool use is as a radiation sensor: you bias the lamp so that it almost

-turns on, after which any incident radiation: radio waves (as in police
+turns on, after which any incident radiation: radio waves (as in police radar),

-destruction, or escape the newly-developed police radar guns.
+escape the newly-developed police radar guns.

 And finally, there's the mystery elevator button.
 Again, you bias the lamp so

 that it almost, but not quite, turns on.
-If you enclose the lamp properly,
+If you enclose the lamp properly, it'll

-I think the controllers used vacuum tubes.
+controllers used vacuum tubes.

 The problem with neon lamps is that they're not so reliable.
 Their turn-on

 voltage isn't particularly stable.
-This means that oscillators have a
+This means that oscillators have a tendency

-isn't anything you'd wish to stake your life or drivers' license on.
+wish to stake your life or drivers' license on.

 Still, they're great fun, and I have a fine time with them.
-One other use:
+One other use: hang

-in series with a piezo beeper, and you've got a reliable telephone ringer.
+series with a piezo beeper, and you've got a reliable telephone ringer.

-High Intensity discharge Lamps
+High Intensity

 High Intensity Discharge (HID) Lamp Technology